 Serve hot over rice or couscous.

-2. Mexican Street Corn Salad with Coriander Lime Vinaigrette:
+2. Mexican Street Corn Salad

 This vibrant salad captures the essence of Mexican street food.
 It brightens up the dressing, complementing the sweetness of corn and the smokiness of chili powder.